Background

 90 Seconds, 15 Aspects of Narcissism, Narcissistic Abuse (Shadowdeangelis)

-Uploaded 2/4/2024, approx. 22 minute read
+Uploaded 2/4/2024, approx. 23 minute read

-Narcissists use triangulation for two factors.
+See, narcissists use triangulation for two factors.

 One, to essentially weaken you, make you insecure, believe that you're the problem to deflect, but also in order to bolster their own grandiosity and self-righteousness.

 So what they will do is essentially involve third parties, whether that be family members, your friends, their friends, and they will put seeds of doubt into your mind about other relationships.
+They will make you insecure that other people are talking about you or think that you're crazy too.

 Narcissists will very often say things like, "Everybody agrees with me that you're just overly sensitive."
-Or, "Sally said the other day that she noticed XYZ in you too.
+Or, "Sally said the other day that she noticed XYZ in you too."

 Now, here's the important thing to remember.

 Many times, this is what Professor Sam Vaknin calls "impersonal triangulation."
 Many times, they're just inventing these seeds of doubt.
+They're just inventing scenarios to make you doubt yourself.
+It creates a sense of insecurity in the victim.

 So what you need to do about it is obviously find a therapist and start planning on how to go no contact because this stuff just wears on you.